AlexanderRajan/RajanBlog/_posts/2020-08-31-Motor-chapter.md

 As mentioned above, there are both voluntary and involuntary motor functions.
 Usually people think of deliberate movements and the voluntary skeletal muscles when thinking about the motor system.
-Here we'll describe skeletal muscle in the most detail, as they are the most studied, and provide information about how cardiac and smooth muscle are different.
+Here we'll describe skeletal muscle in the most detail, as they are the most studied, and provide information along the way about how cardiac and smooth muscle are different.

 ## Muscles

-Muscles cause all movement, so we'll start there too.
+You can't move without muscles, so we'll start there!

-Change in length vs generation of force.
 The main thing that muscles do is contract, and they tend to get wider as they get shorter.
 As you flex your arm starting from fully extended, your bicep changes from long and thin to short and thick.
-Since muscles move different joints and have different bodily functions, they have different structures.
+Different muscles have different characteristics driven by their shape and composition.
+For example, some muscles can be active for a long time without getting tired (maintaining your posture in your chair as you read this) while others can exert a lot of force but get tired quickly (lifting weights in the gym).

+When people study muscles, some of the key measurements are where they connect to the bone, how long they are, how thick they are, and what type of muscle fibers they are made of.
+These measurements can be used to calculate how much force a muscle can generate and how quickly the joint can move.

 ### Muscle components